Soviet Union–United States relations: Détente (1969-1979)

 After the Cuban Missile Crisis of 1962, the two superpowers agreed to install a direct hotline between Washington, D.C., and Moscow (the so-called red telephone), enabling leaders of both countries to quickly interact with each other in a time of urgency, and reduce the chances that future crises could escalate into an all-out war.
 The U.S./USSR détente was presented as an applied extension of that thinking.
 The SALT II pact of the late 1970s continued the work of the SALT I talks, ensuring further reduction in arms by the USSR and by the U.S. The Helsinki Accords, in which the Soviets promised to grant free elections in Europe, has been called a major concession to ensure peace by the Soviets.
+In addition to cooperation in disarmament, the Soviet Union and the United States started to collaborate in the field of ecology, becoming involved in two intergovernmental scientific programs: the UNESCO program "Man and the Biosphere" (MAB) in 1970, and the UN Environment Program (UNEP) in 1972.

 In practice, the Soviet government significantly curbed the rule of law, civil liberties, protection of law and guarantees of property, which were considered examples of "bourgeois morality" by Soviet legal theorists such as Andrey Vyshinsky.
 The Soviet Union signed legally-binding human rights documents, such as the International Covenant on Civil and Political Rights in 1973 and the Helsinki Accords in 1975, but they were neither widely known or accessible to people living under Communist rule, nor were they taken seriously by the Communist authorities.
 Human rights activists in the Soviet Union were regularly subjected to harassment, repressions and arrests.

+Détente is considered to have ended after the Soviet intervention in Afghanistan in 1979, which led to the US' boycott of the 1980 Moscow Olympics.
+Ronald Reagan's election as president in 1980, based in large part on an anti-détente campaign, induced a period of rising tension.
+In his first press conference, Reagan claimed that the US's pursuit of détente had been used by the Soviet Union to further its interests.

 The pro-Soviet American business magnate Armand Hammer of Occidental Petroleum often mediated trade relations.
 Author Daniel Yergin, in his book The Prize, writes that Hammer "ended up as a go-between for five Soviet General Secretaries and seven U.S. Presidents."
 Hammer had extensive business relationship in the Soviet Union stretching back to the 1920s with Lenin's approval.
 According to Christian Science Monitor in 1980, "although his business dealings with the Soviet Union were cut short when Stalin came to power, he had more or less single-handedly laid the groundwork for the [1980] state of Western trade with the Soviet Union."
 In 1974, Brezhnev "publicly recognized Hammer's role in facilitating East-West trade."
 By 1981, according to the New York Times in that year, Hammer was on a "first-name basis with Leonid Brezhnev."